 This speaker is really well made with a good attention to detail.
 All joints are sealed well.

-To open, remove the rubber foot, free the antenna.
-Slide guitar picks to release the 4 tabs see pic of ali case.
-Slide large plastic part out, being careful to not kill the antenna.
+To open, remove the rubber foot, free the antenna, remove plastic bit antenna is glued to.
+Slide guitar picks to release the 4 tabs (2 top, 2 bottom) see pic of ali case.
+Slide main plastic part out, being careful to not kill the antenna.
 6 screws to remove the back.
 No battery connector.
 You can now remove the front grill, but it doesnt give any more access.

 2 speakers and 2 ports.